 UN Slams ‘Inhuman’ Brunei Law On Stoning For Adultery, Gay Sex

-Brunei, an absolute monarchy ruled for fifty-one years by Sultan Hassanal Bolkiah, has stated it will implement the new penal code starting Wednesday.
+Brunei, an absolute monarchy ruled for fifty-one years by Sultan Hassanal Bolkiah, will implement the new penal code starting Wednesday.

-Brunei first introduced the measures in 2013, but implementation has been behind schedule in the face of competition by using rights groups, and as officials worked out the practical details.
+Brunei first introduced the measures in 2013, but implementation has been behind schedule due to competition from rights groups and as officials worked out the practical details.

 The new law stipulates the death penalty for some offenses, such as rape, adultery, sodomy, theft, and insulting or defaming the Prophet Mohammad.